 All of the above mentioned, is for your general guidance only.
 It should not be taken as the law.
 You should seek independent professional advice as relevant to your circumstances.
 We only conduct the Nikah, and we do not provide any legally binding advice etc.

-If you are interested in booking for a Nikah ceremony, our Imam requires an interview & advice session with both couples and guardians, please contact Centre Manager on 020 8492 0028 or 07478351977 .
+If you are interested in booking for a Nikah ceremony, our Imam requires an interview & advice session with both couples and guardians.
+For inquiries, contact the IANL Administration team on 020 8492 0028 or via email, which is [email protected].
+Our office hours are from Monday-Friday from 12pm-5pm.

 Please note that IANL does not hold any marriage introduction service but only conducts Islamic marriages